YoussefKamal098/binary_trees/README.md

 - `Insertion and Deletion:` Adding and removing nodes from the tree while maintaining the binary tree properties.
 - `Balanced vs. Unbalanced Trees:` Balanced trees have approximately the same number of nodes on the left and right subtrees, leading to more efficient operations.

-Certainly!
-Here's an overview of the time complexity for various operations on binary trees, including average, best, and worst-case scenarios:

 ## Binary Search Trees (BST)